John Marston: Red Dead Redemption 2

 During the events of the game in 1899, John is sent scouting ahead of the gang while they flee the Pinkertons.
 After being attacked by wolves and left stranded in the snow, he is saved by fellow gang members Arthur Morgan and Javier Escuella.
 Once recovered, he joins the gang on some tasks before planning and executing a successful train robbery.
 During a failed bank robbery, John is captured and incarcerated.
 Arthur and Sadie rescue him, much to the disdain of Dutch.
 John, like Arthur, becomes increasingly wary of Dutch's growing paranoia and recklessness; protective of John's family, Arthur warns him to leave the gang when the time is right.
-John is later left for dead by Dutch during a train robbery but returns to the camp as Arthur is confronting Dutch and Micah.
+John is later left for dead by Dutch during a train robbery but returns to the camp as Arthur is confronting Dutch and Micah Bell.
 When Pinkertons invade the camp, Arthur and John flee.
 John returns to his family at Arthur's wishes.

 Eight years later, in 1907, John finds honest work with Abigail on a farm, but when John fights back against outlaws threatening him and his employer, Abigail leaves with Jack.
 John works to get her back by earning enough money to buy a property at Beecher's Hope.
-He builds a ranch with the help of Uncle and Charles Smith, while Sadie provides him with jobs to pay off his loans.
+He builds a ranch with the help of former gang members Uncle and Charles Smith, while Sadie Adler provides him with jobs to pay off his loans.
 After Abigail returns, John proposes.
-With Sadie and Charles, John attacks Micah's new gang, where they are shocked to find Dutch.
+With Sadie and Charles, John tracks down and attacks Micah's new gang, where they are shocked to find Dutch.
 In a Mexican standoff, Dutch unexpectedly shoots Micah, letting John finish him off, before leaving.
 John finds the gang's loot left behind from Blackwater and uses it to pay off his debts.
 John and Abigail later get married at their ranch before Sadie and Charles depart.
 The game's final scene shows federal agents Edgar Ross and Archer Fordham observing John's ranch.